tommysullivan/android-spans/readme.md

 * Enhancements

 ** Should
-TODO: Move the default SpannableStringFactory impl into SpannableFactoryImpl itself, make open class for test overrides
 TODO: Eliminate need for StyleBuilder.build() (just have StyleBuilder be a StyleReader)
 TODO: Rename all the types and methods to be more easily understood
 TODO: Use callbacks for subSections to take advantage of kotlin's "it" so they need not refer over and over to top level factories `spans` and `styles`